hostmepanda/test-task-holiday-planner/README.md

 # Programming task

+## Understanding the problem
+The HolidayPlanner class should return number of holidays to be spent by a person withing the given time span.

 ## Statement
 Design and implement a HolidayPlanner class.
 The purpose of the first version of the class is to: